groundh0g/joehall.net/docs/_posts/2022-12-26-upcoming-changes-for-gamedevutils-com-2023-q1.md

 author: groundh0g
 ---

 I've been working on my 2016 sprite packing tool (again) recently.
-[The current version](http://gamedevutils.com/) is web-only, static HTML so that your assets stay on your machine.
+The current version is web-only, static HTML so that your assets stay on your machine.
 I don't need to see them, or pay for the server resources to process them.
 It's cross-browser and cross-platform, so you can work on whatever platform suits your project best.
+To see a list of the current features, click the link to [the current version](http://gamedevutils.com/), then click the "Show Features" button, next to the "Sprite Sheets" tool.

 <img src='{{ "/assets/images/blog/2016-gamedevutils-sheets.png" | relative_url }}' style="width:512px;" />